Gluten-Free Pie Crust

 Preheat oven to 375°F.

-Put potato starch, tapioca flour, millet flour, almond meal, sugar, and salt into a food processor and pulse a few times to combine.
+In a food processor, combine potato starch, tapioca flour, millet flour, almond meal, powdered sugar (if using), and salt.
+Pulse a few times to blend.

-Add butter and pulse again until the mixture resembles a coarse meal.
-Add egg and pulse until completely combined to make a slightly sticky dough.
+Add butter pieces and pulse until the mixture resembles coarse meal.

-Turn the dough out onto a large sheet of waxed paper dusted with potato starch.
-Sprinkle potato starch over the dough and knead gently, working in about 2 more tablespoons of potato starch, until the dough holds together without being sticky but is still very pliable.
+Turn dough out onto a large sheet of waxed paper dusted with potato starch.
+Sprinkle additional potato starch on top and gently knead, adding about 2 tablespoons more, until pliable but not sticky.

 Makes 1 (9-inch) crust